The Official Website of the Damavand Mountain Guides

 Day 2: Transfer from Tehran hotel to first Damavand campsite.
 O/N C1 hut/local house/tent.

 Day 3: Transfer and trek to third campsite.
-O/N C3 shelter/hut/tent.
+O/N C3 shelter/hut/igloo/tent.

 Day 4: Acclimatization day, go to higher than camp 3.
-O/N C3 refuge/hut/tent.
+O/N C3 refuge/hut/igloo/tent.

 Day 5: Trek to Damavand summit and descent back to the camp 3.
 O/N C3 shelter/hut/tent.